Lois-Wong/open-cs-course-recommender/README.md

 How to Use our Code

-Users who wish to navigate the open-source CS course landscape can run course_ rec.ipynb on Colab or Jupyter in order to engage with the database we have created.
+Users who wish to navigate the open-source CS course landscape can run cs-course-recommender.ipynb on Colab or Jupyter in order to engage with the database we have created.
 This notebook allows for three main functionalities: (1) viewing all listings in our database, (2) searching the database via string input, and (3) entering a description of one's CS goals.
 Each functionality occurs by running one or more code blocks grouped by functionality heading ("Public Access Computer Science Course Database", "Search the database", and "Finding courses that suit your goals").

 Functionality (1) allows the user to view all courses in the database, ten courses at a time.
 For each course, the title, description, link, and source (either MIT OpenCourseware or Coursera) is displayed.
 After viewing ten courses, the user can expand the output in order to view ten more courses.